Irish Setter vs Vizsla

 With Family Members

 While each animal has its own personality, breed-level data helps establish realistic expectations.
-Irish Setters with high energy levels need consistent outlets for their drive and enthusiasm.
+High-energy Irish Setter work best with consistent, structured outlets — without them, the drive converts into stress behaviors rather than evaporating.

 - Size: large (60-70 lbs)